mohibullahkamal/video-store/README.md

 # video-store
 Build my own video store using NodeJs in Backend.

+This README file will basically document what technologies I learnt along the way in creating by very own online video store from scratch.
+I have to warn you though; this document will be technical and for those who are familiar with following technologies mentioned.
+However, casual readers will also find it interesting as I have tried my best to make it very understandable.

+I will first start with implementing the Backend using NodeJs.

 ___

+# NodeJs:

 ## Templating Engine:
 In all endpoints we have implemented so far, we returned .json Objects in res.
 Sometimes however you need to return HTML or markup... to the client... thats where we use Templating engine...